DeMistified/TatungEinstein_DeMiSTify/deca_usb/README.md

 **Testing**

-Please test all your USB keyboards and notify how if it's working or not.
+Please test all your USB keyboards and notify if it's working or not.

 * If working please provide VID and PID codes of your keyboard (lsusb output codes in Linux)
-* If not working disconnect power and program again the board
+* If not working try disconnect power and program again the board

 **Requeriments**